For the past few years, many companies have proudly said they are "using AI."

 When AI lives inside the buying experience itself, it can respond to uncertainty in real time.
 It can clarify product details, guide choices and remove friction before the shopper leaves.

-Instead of trying to win the customer back later, the business supports the decision while it is still happening.
+Instead of trying to win the customer back later through retargeting ads or abandoned cart emails, the business supports the decision while it is still happening.

 That is where revenue increases.